sematext/docs/docs/monitoring/index.md

 <p>You should start seeing your performance data in SPM in a few minutes.
 If you do not see performance charts in 5 minutes, have a look at <a href="http://sematext.com/docs/monitoring/spm-faq/">Troubleshooting</a> page.</p>

-###App's Settings
+###App Settings

-App's settings include, but are not limited to:
+App settings include, but are not limited to:

   - inviting new users to your application
   - alert-rules